 You can check out our roundup of other smartphones with the best battery life for other alternatives.

-Why should you buy this: You’re on a strict budget, but you still want a powerful phone.
+Why you should buy this: You’re on a strict budget, but you still want a powerful phone.

-How much will it cost: $270
+How much it will cost: $350

-Why we picked the Nokia 6.1:
+Why we picked the Nokia 7.1:

 It’s best to buy your phone unlocked if possible, as they can be used on any network, which allows you to switch carriers and keep your phone if you want.
 Buying your phone unlocked means you’ll avoid carrier bloatware like extra apps and services you don’t need.
 If you are an Android user, it also means the carriers can’t hold back your software updates.